ivvycode/apidocs/contact/add-or-update-company-note.md

 {% endswagger-parameter %}

 {% swagger-parameter name="companyId" type="integer" in="body" %}
-The company in which the note is being added/updated
+The unique identifier of the company to which note being added/updated
 {% endswagger-parameter %}

 {% swagger-parameter name="noteText" type="string" in="body" %}
-The note text
+The description of the note
 {% endswagger-parameter %}